TPriime/ec2diff/README.md

 ### Language & Libraries
 - **Go** was chosen for its strong concurrency support, static typing, and suitability for CLI tools.
-- **Cobra** provides a robust CLI framework, making argument parsing and help generation straightforward.
+- **Flags** provides a lightweight CLI support, making argument parsing and help generation straightforward.
 - **AWS SDK for Go v2** is used for modern, efficient AWS API access.
 - **HCL (HashiCorp Configuration Language)**: For parsing infrastructure definitions.
 - **go-cmp** is used for deep comparison of attributes, offering more flexibility and safety than `reflect.DeepEqual`.